-Owners should be alert to unexplained cat vomiting, since this is one of the less obvious clues signaling that your cat is suffering from Maine Coon separation anxiety.
+Owners should be alert to unexplained cat vomiting since this is one of the less obvious clues signaling that your cat is suffering from Maine Coon separation anxiety.

 Therefore, if you find cat vomit, and haven’t recently altered the food you are feeding your Maine Coon, watch out for other potential signs of separation anxiety.

 If your previously calm and gentle Maine Coon starts biting you, it is important to determine whether this is linked to Maine Coon separation anxiety, or not.

 5. Excessive Meowing

-A cat that meows excessively, as soon as you leave the home is likely suffering from Maine Coon separation anxiety.
+A cat that meows excessively as soon as you leave the home is likely suffering from Maine Coon separation anxiety.

 This is because they are losing their mental functionality, and can often no longer tell the difference between day and night anymore, so become confused and scared when they cannot find their owners.

-For those of you interested in comparing sounds commonly associated with the Maine Coon cat, and those with that you hear, check out my article “Maine Coon Talking“.
+For those of you interested in comparing sounds commonly associated with the Maine Coon cat and those that you hear, check out my article Maine Coon Talking.

 6. Destructive Behaviour

 Maine Coons require a lot of social interaction.
-If left on their own for long periods of time though, they will likely exhibit signs of destructive behaviour due to loneliness and boredom.
+If left on their own for long periods of time though, they will likely exhibit signs of destructive behavior due to loneliness and boredom.

 7. Litter Box Issues

-Maine Coons are fastidious cleaners.
 Therefore, if you find your usually clean cat has started to defecate your home with poop and urine, they might be experiencing Maine Coon separation anxiety.

 Before you jump to conclusions about your cat suffering from Maine Coon separation anxiety though, make sure that you check their litter tray.
-Do you own a suitable sized litter tray, like these ones?

 How To Reduce Maine Coon Separation Anxiety